kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 See "Alternatives considered" section for rejected alternatives.
 This design was selected because:

+- The param CRD schema is owned entirely by the policy author.
-- Matching criteria is fully defined and validated in a builtin type.
+- Matching criteria is fully defined and validated in the builtin `PolicyBinding` type.
 - Type checking is straight forward.
 - Policy parameterization is separated from the policy binding, allowing for well abstracted parameterization types to be used by applied in different ways